DeKalb County DUI Court Process

 The Court Process Timeline

-The DUI court process in DeKalb County generally follows these steps:
+The DUI court process in DeKalb County typically follows this timeline:

 1. Arraignment (First Appearance)

-When it Happens: The arraignment is your first court appearance and typically occurs within a few weeks of your arrest.
-The exact date and time will be on your citation or notice from the court.
+- When it Happens: The arraignment is your first appearance in court after your DUI arrest.
+It usually occurs within a few weeks of the arrest.

 2. Pre-Trial Hearings